ucdavis/ecs132/Blog.md

 **Spring 2023**

+**May 25, 1805:"

+I added the missing material on the data repo.

 **May 24, 0945:**

 We began the [tutorial on statistics](https://github.com/matloff/fastStat) yesterday, and will be using it in our remaining lectures.
 In Quizzes, including the Group Quiz, you will need to have both this document and our textbook on your machine.